santhoshpandi/Datrix-Dashboard-React/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: An extremely fast build tool for modern web projects.
 - **React**: A JavaScript library for building user interfaces.
+- **Context API**: A Built-in method in react used for State Management.
 - **Chart.js**: For displaying interactive charts.